TerminalSwagDisorder/gamers/README.md

-use password gamers1234 for each user for now, for ease of use
+use password gamers1234 for now, for ease of use